German Shepherd Puppies and German Shepherd Dogs rehomed across the UK. Help and Advice on All Aspects of Owning a GSD

 We are German Shepherd Dog Rescue the biggest and best charity in England and Wales helping to foster and rehome German Shepherd puppies and German Shepherd dogs (Alsatians).

 German Shepherd Dog Rescue helps rehome German Shepherds across the UK.
 Can you help us raise funds so that we can rescue more unwanted German Shepherd Dogs?

 If you are thinking of buying a dog as a family pet forget that puppies for sale advert, please read this article first.

 Please do not contact the rescue specifically for puppies - buying a puppy.
 We are looking for loving homes for rescue dogs of all ages.
 We always have many German Shepherd dogs for rehoming.
 Can you offer to adopt a German Shepherd and give it a good home or maybe you could foster a German Shepherd until a new home can be found.

-If you would like us to feature a German Shepherd Dog that is looking for a new home please contact us with details.
-Please note that this is a genuine service for German Shepherd Rescue and not a listings for people wishing to sell their german shepherd dog.
+If you would like us to feature a German Shepherd dog that is looking for a new home, please contact us with you details.
+Please note that this is a genuine service for German Shepherd Rescue and not a listing for people wishing to sell their German Shepherd dog.

 Volunteers are always welcome.

 German Shepherd Dog Rescue is run by volunteers who are involved because of their love for the breed.
 Most have jobs and families and fit in rescue work when they can and at their own cost.
 Please be patient, and we will deal with your requests as soon as we can.
 Our rescue dogs are worth waiting for!

 Please help us by making a donation so that we can help re home more unwanted German Shepherd dogs.
 Donations can be sent to Jayne Shenstone, German Shepherd Dog Rescue, Little Vauld, Marden Hereford HR1 3HA.
 We also accept Paypal payments - just click on the Paypal button below.
 Thank you.